TheJessieKirk/jam_fallout_3/JXPRivetCityBrokenBowFix/JXPRivetCityBrokenBowFix Readme.txt

                                 3. GAME CHANGES

-    Fixes issues with the bridge leading to Rivet City's Broken Bow.
+    Fixes an issue with the bridge leading to Rivet City's Broken Bow.

     Specifically, the player must either jump, or perch awkwardly on the rocky shore and move carefully, to get on the bridge leading to the Broken Bow.